ELEX: Plot

 Jax, the protagonist, is an Alb Commander on a special mission.
 His aircraft is shot down by an unknown enemy and then crashes over a mountain.
-He is knocked out for days, in which time most of the Elex clears out of his body, leaving him weak and alone in an unknown location and with a "Chaos of Emotions" (as one of the quests is called).
-He needs to regain his powers by joining a faction.
-He learns about how the Free People live while at the same time tries to understand what happened on the day of the crash and who attacked him.

-The player is in charge of many key points in the story (including the ending) by deciding if Jax is a cold person (logical and rational) who keeps his Alb personality and goals, or more emotional by helping and siding with the Free People.
+He is knocked out for days, in which time most of the Elex clears out of his body, leaving him weak and alone in an unknown location and with a now-free mind.
+He tries to find out what happened to him and who attacked him.
+In doing so, he gets involved in the larger problems troubling the inhabitants of Magalan.
+A key mechanic is whether the player decides to be a cold person (logical and practical) who keeps his Alb personality and goals, or more emotional, by showing passion and helping the Free People for more ideological and altruistic reasons.

+In exploring the world, Jax discovers through audio logs and old documents that the pre-impact government had predicted the comet's impact and secretly commissioned a project called Operation Calaan.
+This project, under the leadership of a Dr. Dawkins, sought to prevent extinction by taking a select number of people into space on a rocket nicknamed "Calaan".
+The rocket since became mythologized as a deity by the Clerics, who are unaware of its true nature.
+The operation failed due to mismanagement and general panic, and the rocket never launched.

+After gaining allies, resolving inter-faction conflicts and beating back the Alb invasion, Jax finally confronts the Hybrid.
+He discovers that the Hybrid is actually the former Dr. Dawkins.
+He had sealed himself in a protective chamber and survived the blast itself, but was affected by the Elex.
+A mysterious and highly advanced alien species spoke to him through the Elex and told him to prepare the world for their arrival.
+He and his chosen Albs thus sought to find and consume all Elex at all costs so that they may "evolve" and be allowed to survive.

+Eventually Jax manages to defeat the Hybrid.
+Before doing so however, the Hybrid is able to send an unknown signal into space.
+A strange, large shape appears in the sky as Jax resolves to prepare the world for the arrival of the aliens.

 Gameplay

 ELEX is an action role-playing game set in a post-apocalyptic open world environment and played from a third-person perspective.
 The player can use both swords and firearms, with magic becoming available later.
 The game includes mutated creatures as one of the enemy types, and has an interconnected quest system that supports player choices.
 The player may join up with one of three factions – the Berserkers who use Elex for magical purposes, the Clerics who use the substance to power their machines, or the Outlaws who embrace an "everyone for themselves" philosophy.